 Whipped Cream for serving, if desired!

 Note: you will want to make sure your dish fits properly in the pressure cooker, this is very important.
 You want the steam to be able to build and cook the custard properly.
 Also, you must be able to secure the lid properly.
-While I have not bought any special (additional) items to use with my pressure cooker, I take care to use the kitchen wares that I do have, in an effective and safe manner.
+While I have not bought any special (additional) items to use with my pressure cooker, I use the kitchen wares that I do have, in an effective and safe manner.

-Cover and secure the lid, cook for 9 minutes on high pressure, and let rest for 5 minutes NPR.
+Cover and secure the lid, cook for 9-10 minutes on high pressure, and let rest for 8 minutes NPR.
 Then release and let cool enough to remove from the cooking pot.

 Carefully remove the bowl of cooked custard, let the bowl rest on the counter for 10 minutes then refrigerate to chill before serving.